PDF Accessibility: Why It’s Also Crucial for AI and SEO

 Without structure, there can be no analysis

-Many PDFs appear complete but contain little usable structure.
-Headings are not marked up, content is presented as images, or relationships between elements cannot be identified by machines.
-This may still work for humans, but not for systems.
-Without semantic structure, there are no reference points: Content cannot be reliably analyzed, organized, or interpreted.
+Headings are not marked up, content is presented as images, and contextual relationships cannot be identified by machines.
+This might still work for humans, but not for systems.
+Without a semantic structure, there are no reference points.
+Content cannot be reliably analyzed, organized, or interpreted

 Why SEO Needs Structured Content